Hasan al-Askari: Occultation

 The group that went on to become the Twelvers largely held that al-Askari had a son, named Abu al-Qasim Muhammad, same name as the prophet.
 Born around 255 (868), he is also known as Muhammad al-Mahdi (lit. 'the rightly guided').
 Out of the fear of Abbasid persecution, Muhammad was kept hidden from the public and his existence was only known to a few trusted associates of the eleventh Imam.
 After the death of his father, Muhammad is said to have made his only public appearance to lead the funeral prayers for his father instead of his uncle, Ja'far.
 He was not seen publicly afterwards and entered a state of occultation for the fear of persecution.
 This is said to have happened in the family home in Samarra, where currently a mosque stands, under which there is a cellar (sardab) that hides a well (Bi'r al-Ghayba, lit. 'well of the occultation'), into which al-Mahdi is said to have disappeared.

-Immediately after the death of al-Askari, his main representative (wakil), Uthman al-Amri, claimed to be the Bab (lit. 'gate') to the hidden al-Mahdi.
+Immediately after the death of al-Askari, his main representative (wakil), Uthman ibn Sa'id al-Asadi, claimed to be the Bab (lit. 'gate') to the hidden al-Mahdi.
 This was likely not a radical change for the Shia.
 Indeed, the tenth and eleventh Imams were also effectively in occultation for the majority of the Shia, as both Imams were held nearly isolated and under close surveillance by the Abbasid caliphs in Samarra.
 Uthman received petitions and made available their responses, sometimes in writing.
 According to Daftary, these responses were in Uthman's handwriting, whereas Hussain holds that the handwriting and style did not change even after Uthman's death, suggesting that the responses were written by al-Mahdi.
 This consistency, according to Hussain, partially explains the consensus of his followers on when the Major Occultation began.

-Uthman later introduced his son, Abu Ja'far Muhammad ibn Uthman, as the next representative of al-Mahdi.
+Uthman later introduced his son, Abu Jafar Muhammad ibn Uthman, as the next representative of al-Mahdi.
 In turn, he nominated Abu al-Qasim al-Husayn ibn Ruh al-Nawbakhti as the next representative.
 After about seventy years, this period of Minor Occultation (al-ghaybat al-sughra) ended with the death of the fourth representative, Abu al-Hasan Ali ibn Muhammad al-Samarri, who is said to have received a letter from al-Mahdi in 329 (941).
 The letter predicted the death of Abu al-Hasan in six days and announced the beginning of the Major Occultation (al-ghaybat al-kubra) which, the letter stated, would continue until God grants permission to al-Mahdi to manifest himself again in a time when the earth would be filled with tyranny.
 It has been noted that the number of these agents was not limited to four in early Shia sources, and Momen suggests that the former network of the representatives (wukala) likely continued to operate during the Lesser Occultation.